Narcolepsy: H1N1 influenza

 Type 1 narcolepsy is caused by hypocretin/orexin neuronal loss.
 T-cells have been demonstrated to be cross-reactive to both a particular piece of the hemagglutinin flu protein of the pandemic 2009 H1N1 and the amidated terminal ends of the secreted hypocretin peptides.
 Genes associated with narcolepsy mark the particular HLA heterodimer (DQ0602) involved in presentation of these antigens and modulate expression of the specific T cell receptor segments (TRAJ24 and TRBV4-2) involved in T cell receptor recognition of these antigens, suggesting causality.

 A link between GlaxoSmithKline's H1N1 flu vaccine Pandemrix and narcolepsy has been found in both children and adults.
 In 2010, Finland's National Institute of Health and Welfare recommended that Pandemrix vaccinations be suspended pending further investigation into narcolepsy.
 In 2018, it was demonstrated that T-cells stimulated by Pandemrix were cross-reactive by molecular mimicry with part of the hypocretin peptide, the loss of which is associated with type I narcolepsy.

+Secondary narcolepsy

+Secondary narcolepsy is uncommon and can follow injury or disease affecting the hypothalamus or connected sleep-wake systems.
+Reported causes include traumatic brain injury, brain tumours, stroke, demyelinating disease, and developmental or genetic syndromes such as Prader–Willi syndrome.
+It may resemble type 1 narcolepsy when hypocretin pathways are injured, but assessment also focuses on the underlying neurological condition.